AlessioGr/payload-plugin-lexical/README.md

           TestRecorderFeature({ enabled: defaultEditorConfig.debug }), // Another debug tool used for lexical core development, with which you can automatically generate tests
           LinkFeature({}), // Obvious: hyperlinks!
 This includes the AutoLink plugin.
-          TableOfContentsFeature({ enabled: false }), // Shows a table of contents on the right hand-side of the screen ];
+          TableOfContentsFeature({ enabled: false }), // Shows a table of contents on the right hand-side of the screen AISuggestFeature({}), // Make sure you set your openai key in the plugin config to be able to use it ];

         // A feature can consist of nodes, plugins, modals, toolbar elements and more!
 YourOwnCustomFeature must be of type "Feature"